ShighaVelloth/Shigha-Velloth/README.md

 **Masters in Data Analytics**

 ### About Me
-A passionate Data Analyst with a Master's in Analytics and industry experience in leveraging machine learning and statistical models to generate valuable insights and optimize business operations.
-Skilled in handling complex datasets and translating them into actionable recommendations for improved KPIs and workflows.
+Data Analyst with a Master’s in Analytics, leveraging advanced data science and machine learning skills to generate actionable insights and drive strategic decision-making.
+Proven expertise in developing predictive models, enhancing data quality, and providing robust business solutions that optimize workflows and reduce costs.

 ### Skills
 ### Technical Skills